import-js/eslint-plugin-import/docs/rules/exports-last.md

 # exports-last

-This rule reports all export declaration which come before any non-export statements.
+This rule enforces that all exports are declared at the bottom of the file.
+This rule will report any export declarations that comes before any non-export statements.

 ## This will be reported